cryptomator/docs/source/desktop/volume-type.rst

 **Requirements:** None

 This volume type is always present and comes in handy when all other volume types fails to mount.
-It starts the above mentioned local-only WebDAV server, which can be manually integrated into the system or accessed using a third party application, like `CyberDuck <https://cyberduck.io/>`_).
+It starts the above mentioned local-only WebDAV server, which can be manually integrated into the system or accessed using a third-party application, like `Cyberduck <https://cyberduck.io/>`_).

 .. _desktop/volume-type/fuse: